 Using Impala through a Proxy for High Availability

-For most clusters that have multiple users and production availability requirements, you might set up a proxy server to relay requests to and from Impala.
+For most clusters that have multiple users and production availability requirements, you might want to set up a load-balancing proxy server to relay requests to and from Impala.

 Most considerations for load balancing and high availability apply to the impalad daemon.
 The statestored and catalogd daemons do not have special requirements for high availability, because problems with those daemons do not result in data loss.
 If those daemons become unavailable due to an outage on a particular host, you can stop the Impala service, delete the Impala StateStore and Impala Catalog Server roles, add the roles on a different host, and restart the Impala service.